Society of the Divine Word

-The Society of the Divine Word (Societas Verbi Divini), abbreviated SVD and popularly called the Verbites or the Divine Word Missionaries, and sometimes the Steyler Missionaries, is a Catholic clerical religious congregation of Pontifical Right for men.
+The Society of the Divine Word (Societas Verbi Divini), popularly called the Verbites or the Divine Word Missionaries, and sometimes the Steyler Missionaries, is a Catholic clerical religious congregation of pontifical right for men.
 As of 2020, it consisted of 5,965 members composed of priests and religious brothers working in more than 70 countries, now part of VIVAT international.
 It is one of the largest missionary congregations in the Catholic Church.
-Its members add the nominal letters SVD after their names to indicate membership in the Congregation.
+Its members add the postnominal letters SVD.
 The superior general is Anselmo Ricardo Ribeiro, who hails from Brazil.

 History

 The Society was founded in Steyl in the Netherlands in 1875 by Arnold Janssen, a diocesan priest, and drawn mostly from German priests and religious exiles in the Netherlands during the church-state conflict called the Kulturkampf, which had resulted in many religious groups being expelled and seminaries being closed in Germany.